t4d/StalkPhish/README.md

 ## Features
 - find URL where a phishing kit is deployed (from OSINT databases)
 - find if the phishing kit is still up and running
+- generate hash of page
 - try to download phishing kit sources (trying to find .zip file)
 - use a hash of the phishing kit archive to identify the kit and threat
+- extract e-mails found in phishing kit
 - use timestamps for history
 - can use HTTP or SOCKS5 proxy (for downloads)
 - add just one url at a time into database
+- store AS number in database

 ## OSINT modules
 * [urlscan.io](https://urlscan.io/about-api/) search API